openaire/openaire-catalogue-docs/docs/data-model/entities/research-product.md

 ### maintitle
 _Type: String &bull; Cardinality: ONE_

-A name or title by which a scientific result is known.
+A name or title by which a research product is known.
 May be the title of a publication, of a dataset or the name of a piece of software.

 ```json
 "maintitle": "The fall of the innovation empire and its possible rise through open science"